makkus/freckles_website/pages/02.blog/example-seafile/item.md

     # seafile_disable_webdav: false
 ```

-The adapter is written in a way that if the `request_https_cert` is set `true`, it'll request a "Let's encrypt"-certificate using the provided domain name and email address, then setup 'nginx' to use that certificate as well as forward all traffic from port 80 to port 443.
-It also sets a cron job to renew the certificate before it expires.
+The adapter is written in a way that if the `request_https_cert` is set to `true`, it'll request a "Let's encrypt"-certificate using the provided domain name and email address, then setup 'nginx' to use that certificate as well as forward all traffic from port 80 to port 443.
+It also sets up a cron job to renew the certificate before it can expire.

-So, after another `freckelize -pw true -r frkl:seafile -f /var/lib/freckles/seafile` all that should be done, and you can visit [https://example.frkl.io](https://example.frkl.io) (that link won't work because I most likely deleted that instance by now, but you get the idea).
+So, after another `freckelize -pw true -r frkl:seafile -f /var/lib/freckles/seafile` all those changes should have been applied, and you can visit [https://example.frkl.io](https://example.frkl.io) to check if everything worked (that link won't work because I most likely deleted that instance by now, but you get the idea).

 ## Details